pamaph20/CS340-S23-Notes/Day19Notes.md

 >#### Resolution Definition -> Result of the most recent effort to address it.
 *This is not the same as "fixed" because there are other possible outcomes.*

-How many reports end up wit a duplicate resolution??
+How many reports end up with a duplicate resolution??

 ---
 ### 5) Send to Quality Assurance